-Figure 5-10.
-Notched box whisker plots of Year 10 (2017) hourly PM{10} concentrations for Southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
-Outliers over 120 μ g/m3 are not displayed.
+Figure 5-9.
+Notched box whisker plots of Year 12 (2019) hourly PM{10} concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
+Outliers over 120 μg/m3 are not displayed.

 Figure 5-11.
-Ten-year hourly PM{10} median concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
+Twelve-year hourly PM{10} median concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
 95% confidence intervals are shown in black.

 Figure 5-12.
-Ten-year hourly PM10 median concentrations for northerly ("From SoCAB) wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
+Twelve-year hourly PM{10} median concentrations for northerly ("From SoCAB) wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
 95% confidence intervals are shown in black.

 Figure 5-13.
-Year 10 (2017) hourly PM{10} median concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
+Year 12 (2019) hourly PM10 median concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
 95% confidence intervals are shown in black.
+Note that confidence intervals are a function of the number of data points; fewer data points lead to a wider interval and less certainty about where the median falls.

 Figure 5-14.
-Year 10 (2017) hourly PM10 median concentrations for northerly ("From SoCAB) wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
+Year 12 (2019) hourly PM{10} median concentrations for northerly ("From SoCAB) wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
 95% confidence intervals are shown in black.

 Figure 5-15.
-Hourly PM{10} median concentrations for (a) Burbank (2008-2014) and (b) Los Angeles (2008-2017) for working (WD) and non-working days (NWD) and for working (WH) and non-working hours (NWH).
+Hourly PM10 median concentrations for (a) Burbank (2008-2014) and (b) Los Angeles (2008-2019) for working (WD) and non-working days (NWD) and for working (WH) and non-working hours (NWH).